 Tips for Financial Planning

-- Your career is a huge part of financial planning because it directly impacts how much money you have available.
+• Your career is a huge part of financial planning because it directly impacts how much money you have available.
 If you’re looking to maximize that money in order to reach your financial goals, consider working with a financial advisor who can help you create a full plan for your finances.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo Credit: flickr